 To guide us in achieving our vision, we have organized our work into three community outcomes: Healthy Living, Health Coverage and Health Care.
 In 2014, the Foundation announced changes to our long-term goals, strategies, grantmaking approach and evaluation model.
 Read more about the changes.

-- In Healthy Living, our focus is on ensuring that every child in Colorado has the opportunity to eat healthy and engage in physical activity.
+- In Healthy Living, our focus is to ensure every kid in Colorado has the opportunity to eat healthy and engage in physical activity.

-- In Health Coverage, our focus is on ensuring that individuals have access to adequate and affordable health insurance.
+- In Health Coverage, our focus is to ensure all Coloradans achieve stable, affordable and

 How We Work